sanket012pandey/youtube-rag-chatbot/README.md

 ## How it works

 1. **Transcript ingestion** — fetches the video's transcript via the YouTube Transcript API
-2. **Chunking** — splits the transcript into overlapping chunks (1000 chars, 200 overlap) using `RecursiveCharacterTextSplitter`
+2. **Semantic chunking** — splits the transcript by *meaning* rather than character count using LangChain's `SemanticChunker` (percentile breakpoints, `breakpoint_threshold_amount=90`, `min_chunk_size=300`).
+Adjacent sentences are embedded and compared; a new chunk starts wherever the semantic distance spikes, so each chunk maps to a coherent topic segment of the video
 3. **Embedding** — encodes chunks with `sentence-transformers/all-MiniLM-L6-v2` and stores them in a per-video Chroma collection
 4. **Retrieval** — uses **MMR (Maximal Marginal Relevance)** instead of plain similarity search, since spoken transcripts are repetitive; MMR retrieves relevant *and* diverse chunks (`k=4, lambda_mult=0.65`)
-5. **Generation** — a Groq-hosted LLM (`openai/gpt-oss-120b`) answers strictly from retrieved context, with an explicit fallback ("I don't know based on the provided transcript") to reduce hallucination
+5. **Generation** — a Groq-hosted LLM (`openai/gpt-oss-120b`) answers strictly from retrieved context, citing the timestamp of the source chunk, with an explicit fallback ("I don't know based on the provided transcript") to reduce hallucination
 6. **Delivery** — served via a FastAPI backend, containerized with Docker, and consumed by a Chrome extension frontend

 ## Architecture